mslegrand/pegr/README.md

 * traditional form: commands of the form add_rule(peg, rule, ...), apply_rule(peg, rule.id, input.txt, ...)
 * operator form: commands of the form peg + rule , peg[rule](input.txt)

-Design Considerations (Open for your input/discussion)
+Design Considerations (Open for Your Input/Discussion)
 ---------
 Operator Form
 * peg + rule + rule for adding rules may not be the best choice, currently considering using peg <= rule <= rule as a replacement